qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_html_editing/browser_bugs.rst

 * **Gecko 1.8** *needs* a ``<br>`` tag inside an element with ``contenteditable="true"``, even if the element is empty!
 If no such element exists, Gecko automatically adds it.
 These elements can be recognized by the proprietary attribute *_moz_editor_bogus_node*: ``<br _moz_editor_bogus_node="TRUE" _moz_dirty=""/>``
 * **Gecko 1.9** will *always* insert this ``<br>`` tag, if ``contenteditable="true"`` is set.
 Even if the element contains content!
 This ``<br>`` tag is removed, as soon as any input is entered by the user: https://bugzilla.mozilla.org/attachment.cgi?id=119342
-* **Undo/Redo** : it *could* happen that 2 content changes occuring right after another leading Gecko to remove both of these 2 changes in **one** undo step.
+* **Undo/Redo** : it *could* happen that 2 content changes occurring right after another leading Gecko to remove both of these 2 changes in **one** undo step.
 This is especially important for the undo/redo stacks of the HtmlArea.

 .. _pages/ui_html_editing/browser_bugs#internet_explorer: